 3. eBay – A Strong Match for Vintage, Collectibles, and One-of-a-Kind Pieces

 If your niche leans heavily toward vintage finds, antique décor, rare objects, or unique thrifted gems, eBay has the right kind of audience.
 Buyers who shop here are often hunting for items they can’t find anywhere else.
+To get inspiration for what sells well, browse eBay's top sellers to see which products are currently popular and in demand.

 Why eBay Works Surprisingly Well